rootcode-creator/commercial-home-rent/README.md

 Note: `app.js` loads `.env` automatically when NODE_ENV != "production".

 <a id="format-selection--upload-syntax"></a>
 ## 🗂 Format selection & upload syntax

 - `schema.js` defines the expected request payload shapes for listings and reviews.
-Use it for JSON imports or form design.
 - `cloudConfig.js` contains Cloudinary params; the source includes a probable typo `allowerdFormats` — correct to `allowedFormats` if you depend on that option.
 [VERIFY]

-Listing Joi validation fields (from `schema.js`):
+Listing Joi validation fields:

 - `listing.title` (string, required)
 - `listing.description` (string, required)